 What Is Education Administration?

 The purpose of education administration is to set the standards and goals for an institution and help to establish the policies necessary to meet and achieve them.1 In other words, education administration sets the tone for organizations and works to ensure the correct preparations are in place for their administration to be successful.
 The education administration professionals responsible for developing and implementing these policies and goals are known as instructional coordinators.
-These individuals possess a high level of education—typically completing a master’s in education degree program with or without a specialization in education administration—and prior relevant work experience.2
+These individuals possess a high level of education—typically completing a master’s in education degree program with or without a concentration in education administration—and prior relevant work experience.2

 What Do Instructional Coordinators Do?